-In the 1980s, Hannah Hauxwell became an unlikely celebrity following a series of television programmes that told of her struggles to live on the lonely Low Birk Hat Farm in Baldersdale, a remote valley in the North Pennines, without electricity or running water.
+In the 1970s, Dales farmer Hannah Hauxwell became an unlikely celebrity following a series of television programmes that told of her struggles to live on the lonely Low Birk Hatt Farm in Baldersdale, a remote valley in the North Pennines, without electricity or running water.

 For decades, she had worked her farm alone, using only traditional methods, eschewing the use of artificial fertilisers or pesticides.
 After animals grazed the fields during springtime, the hay was allowed to grow undisturbed throughout the summer.
 It was then harvested and cattle brought in to graze and trample seeds into the ground, so helping their germination.
 The resulting fields became prime examples of species-rich, upland hay meadows.